 Washcloths can be used for all sorts of wiping up predicaments you’ll find yourself in with a newborn (I used them instead of disposable wipes for diaper changes too).
 Fast forward to the toddler years and they make the perfect hand and face cloths.

-Gentle baby soap/body wash
+Gentle baby soap/body wash for just-in-case

 Changing mat with towel on top

 Your regular changing matt with a clean folded towel (bath or large hand towel) on top for warmth and extra absorption.

 With the umbilical cord still attached and still in the sponge bathing stage, you just need something to keep a little water in.
 A small bowl or Tupperware will do.